 Small business loans from local banks and credit unions.

-Neither Mike nor Paul particularly loves getting loans when considering how to start a business.
+Neither Mike nor Paul particularly love getting loans when considering how to start a business.
 Paul told us:

 If you have a bank account with a local bank or credit union, they are more likely to lend to small business owners in their local community than larger banks.